polyfy/polylith/doc/commands.md

   Stable points are normally set by the CI server or by individual developers, e.g. Lisa, with 'git tag -f stable-lisa'.

-  The pattern can be changed in :stable-tag-pattern in ./deps.edn.
+  The pattern can be changed in :tag-patterns in workspace.edn.

-  The way the latest tag is found is by taking the last line of the output from:
+  The way the latest tag is found is by taking the first line that matches the 'stable-*' regular expression, or if no match was found, the first commit in the repository.
-    git tag --sort=committerdate -l 'stable-*'
+    git log --pretty=format:'%H %d'

   Here is a compact way of listing all the commits including tags:
     git log --pretty=oneline